openxla/stablehlo/docs/spec_draft.md

 `[[(0, 0), (0, 1)], [(1, 0), (1, 1)], [(2, 0), (2, 1)], [(3, 0), (3, 1)]]`.

-3) **cross_replica_and_partition** (as in "both cross-replica and cross-partition communications will be happening within each run group").
+3) **cross_replica_and_partition** (as in "both cross-replica and cross-partition communications will be happening within each process group").
 This strategy takes `replica_groups` - a list of lists of replica ids - and computes Cartesian products of each `replica_group` by `partition_ids`.
 `replica_groups` must have unique elements and cover all `replica_ids`.